TinglikeGithub/Housing-Listing-Price-Prediction-Using-ML-Models/README.md

 **About Me**

-My name is Ting Pan.
-I am currently pursuing a Master's degree in Data Science, complemented by a rich foundation in Economics, Finance, and Law.
-My keen interest lies in utilizing data science to address tangible real-world challenges.
+I am Ting Pan, a Data Scientist with a strong background in Economics, Finance, and Law.

 **Project Objective**